 The Oregon wine region has been exciting wine professionals and ahead-of-the-curve consumers for a while.
 In particular, its cool-climate, high quality Pinot Noir has inevitably been compared with Burgundy, although more in terms of outright quality than stylistic similarities.
 Approximately 60% of Oregon's grape production is Pinot Noir, while Cabernet, Riesling and Chardonnay combined only make up 10%.

 Spanish wines are wines produced in Spain on the Iberian Peninsula.
 Spain has over 1.2 million hectares (2.9 million acres) planted, making it the most widely planted wine-producing nation but it is the third largest producer of wine in the world, the largest being Italy and France, followed by the United States.
 This is due, in part, to the very low yields and wide spacing of the old vines planted on the dry, infertile soil found in some of the Spanish wine regions.

 Washington wine is wine produced from grape varieties grown in the U.S. state of Washington.
 Washington ranks second in the United States (behind California) in the production of wine.
 By 2017, the state had over 55,000 acres of vineyards, a harvest of 229,000 short tons of grapes, and exports going to over 40 countries around the world from the 940+ wineries located in the state.

 Beer gardens are taking over the US as “the new coffee shop” and we wanted in.
-We’re building our very own beer garden on the tree-shaded Crescent Terrace.
+We’re building our very own beer garden.
 Travel around the terrace tasting beer after beer, including our local and seasonal favorites.
 Chef will also be preparing house-made “bar snacks” to pair with our picks.
 Prost!